AmpereComputing/Jetson-on-Ampere/README.md

 ## Training a Yolov8 model on Jetson container
-#TODO: don't forget to boost the clocks on Jetson.
+Note: Don't forget to boost the clocks on Jetson.

 ### Start the NGC DeepStream container on Jetson(Reference[^20]):
 We use the DeepStream-l4t-Triton container as the base container to build our environment